42Crunch/resources/kubernetes-guides/Minikube/README.md

 You must be a registered user on the [42Crunch Platform](https://platform.42crunch.com) to follow this guide.
 If you do not have an account, you can self-register at https://platform.42crunch.com/register.

-### Access to 42Crunch API firewall Docker image
-The 42Crunch API firewall image is located on a private DockerHub repository: an access to this repository must have been granted to you.
-If you are an existing platform user but cannot access the Docker image, send a mail to: support@42crunch.com.

 ### Minikube

 You must have Minikube running to deploy the artifacts.
 You can get started with Minikube in two easy steps: